Fundamental Myths about Science

-Myth # 5: Sciences follows the logic of the so-called laws of thought.
-However, the so-called laws of thought of Aristotelian logic, have been shown to be severely limited and therefore may lead to the distortion of reality.
+Myth # 5: The so-called laws of thought form the basis of scientific reasoning.
+However, these so-called laws of thought of Aristotelian logic have been shown to be severely limited and therefore may lead to the distortion of reality.
 They need to be supplemented by modern kinds of logic such as the principle of complementarity and fuzzy logic.
 In contrast to Aristotelian logic that is still widely used in science and everyday life, Buddhist and Jain(a) logic represent a much more inclusive view of reality and even point beyond logic.

 Myth # 6: Language and mathematics, a form of language and logic, represent reality.
 However, language abstracts from reality, which means it selects certain features from reality and therefore represents at best aspects of reality.
 Language can be seen as a map of reality, and a map is not the territory (of reality).
 Therefore: “Whatever you might say something “is”, it is not” (Korzybski: Science and Sanity).
 Thus, whatever you might say you are, you are not.
 You are unnamable, mysterious.

 Myth # 7: Science is empirical, that is, it is solely based on evidence.
 But in addition to evidence, science often also involves power, the power of individual scientists, organizations, and communities who decide which evidence is acceptable and which is not.
 Therefore, scientific knowledge often constitutes “power-knowledge” (Foucault).